BeaLove/SemiSupervisedLearningASR/README.md

 # SemiSupervisedLearningASR

 Experiments on semi-supervised learning for automatic speech recognition.
+Utilizes the Mean Teacher model ("Mean Teachers are Better Role Models", Tarvainen & Valpola, 2017) as well as the "vanilla" soft-target semi-supervised learning method.

 Architectures:
-- LSTMs (maybe bi-directional) or RNN
+- LSTMs

 Dataset:
 - TIMIT